sfnw-dev-owner/process-manuals/Exterior_Trim/exterior_trim.md

 sidewall paneling.

 ## Step 1 -- Board \#1
 -   Use white or gray 1x4 boards, precut to 93¼ˮ.
 These are on the whiteboard rack.
--   Cut out upper edge to fit around inner rafter
+-   Cut out upper edge to fit around inner rafter\
--   Line Board #1 up flush with end wall and below the doublerafters (use alignment block) mark top of the board for a vertical cut.
+     ---   Line board up flush with end wall and below the doublerafters (use alignment block) mark top of the board for a vertical cut\
--   Set Board #1 next to the rafter and flush with the bottom of the wall panel, mark at bottom of rafter for a horizontal cut.
+     ---   Set board next to the rafter and flush with the bottom of the wall panel, mark at bottom of rafter for a horizontal cut\
--   Draw cutout lines
+     ---   Draw cutout lines\
--   Cut out with a jigsaw
+     ---   Cut out with a jigsaw
 -   Put EXTERIOR caulk as shown.
 -   Flip board so that the caulk will be against the side wall, and position so that it is flush with the end wall (use alignment block.)
 -   Nail (PANEL NAILS)\